Onimusha: Warlords gets remastered for 2019

 Onimusha: Warlords first released for the PlayStation 2 in 2001.
 It was one of the console’s earliest hits thanks to its melding of samurai action and cinematic storytelling.
 It sold over 2 million copies and spawned sequels and spinoffs.

 But the franchise went quiet after the 2006 release of Onimusha: Dawn of Dreams.
-Devil May Cry emerged as Capcom’s preferred hack-and-slash series.
+Devil May Cry emerged as Capcom’s preferred hack-‘n’-slash series.
 Capcom even announced Devil May Cry V earlier this year at the Electronic Entertainment Expo in Los Angeles.

 The remaster of the original Onimusha could gauge interest in series.
 If it does well, we may finally get a brand new installment in the franchise.